-If you have not already told us what you think about this site and you would like to do so, please use our contact form or email email@example.com
+If you have not already told us what you think about this site and you would like to do so, please email email@example.com

 During the period October-November 2010 we received feedback about the website from a number of sources including